aws-samples/aws-modernization-with-appdynamics/content/30_Workshop_Setup/5_Start_Engines.md

 <br>

-Now that you've got all the prerequisites out of the way, you can kick off the final setup steps and go grab a cup of coffee <i class='fas fa-coffee'></i> while the setup utility does the rest.
+Now that you've got all the prerequisites out of the way, you can kick off the initial setup steps and go grab a cup of coffee <i class='fas fa-coffee'></i> while the setup utility runs.

 <span style="color: #4e3eb1;"><i class='fas fa-circle fa-sm'></i></span> Ensure you are in your home directory by executing the command below: